mco-gh/mco.dev/content/post/edu/reading.md

 Reading doesn't have to be serious and it doesn't have to be difficult.
 In the past I've struggled with the completion syndrome, wherein I had to finish a book before opening the next one on my list.
 The problem is if I didn't like the book I was reading, it could take a very long time to finish.
 My advice would be stop worrying about finishing - if, after a reasonable investment of time, a book is not working for you, move on.
 There are too many other great books awaiting your attention.

-My advice to you is to not lose this precious gift.
+Don't lose this precious gift.
 Figure out how to structure your life so that you have sufficient time to enjoy and profit from deep reading.